 Tips for Beginning:

 - Warm up for five minutes before activity.
-This can consist of stretches and a light walk.
+This can consist of dynamic stretches that involve movement and a light walk.

 - Start the activity slowly for the first five minutes.